wc3m/wc3m.github.io/readme.md

 # About

-The source for the class notes of [Water, Chemicals and more with Computers for Chemistry](http://www.wavelf.org/ij6TzydE3kTSF8cwwIUj) (WC3m)
+The source for the class notes of [Water, Chemicals and more with Computers for Chemistry](https://haozeke.github.io/WC3m-wlf4) (WC3m) which was part of the [fourth wave learning festival of 2020](http://www.wavelf.org/ij6TzydE3kTSF8cwwIUj).

 ## Running